tljubej/bioinf2015/README.md

 Project source code is in src/, license can be found in LICENSE.
 The source code adheres to [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.html).

+To build:

+    cmake CMakeLists.txt
+    make

+The binary file should be in bin/.
+A C++11 compliant compiler is required.